searchmenu mobile

 • They like bright, indirect light, good air circulation, and humidity between 50% and 70%.

-Dendrobium Nobile – originates from cooler regions of China and India and is sometimes called cool growing.
+Dendrobium Nobile – Originates from cooler regions of China and India and is sometimes called cool growing.
 They have thick stems with narrow oval leaves.

 • They thrive in cooler conditions and do best in the summer in partial shade with indirect sunlight.